Curious to know why Korean men like to be called oppa or why they ask you to call them that?

 It brings the relationship between two people closer and helps them communicate with each other better.

-Oppa is often portrayed as a charming, kind, and successful guy in K-dramas and movies.
+Still, oppa is often portrayed as a charming, kind, and successful guy in K-dramas and movies.

-But Really
+But Really,

 Rather than being obsessed with the title oppa, Korean men simply don’t want to be called ajeossi more than anything.
 Just like how no Korean woman likes being called ajumma.